fjborras/-mms142-groupb-2021/index.md

 - TX16: Air Traffic Management and Range Tracking Systems.
 This area covers safety and automation technologies that include far reaching concepts and technologies for future planning and operations and ones that safely extend the capabilities and range of uses for air transportation and commercial space integration.
 - TX17: Guidance, Navigation, and Control (GN&C).
 This area covers the unique GN&C system technologies that enable new missions; reduce cost, schedule, mass or power while maintaining or improving GN&C performance; improve system safety and longevity; or reduce environmental impact of aerospace vehicle operations.

-### Figure 2

-**NASA Technology Taxonomy Poster**

 ![Roadmap2020](https://www.nasa.gov/sites/default/files/thumbnails/image/nasa_technology_taxonomy_poster.jpg)

-Note.
-According to Bryan (2020), The updated 2020 NASA Technology Taxonomy reflects a shift to a structure that aligns technology areas based on technical disciplines.
-Retrieved from [ROAD MAP 2020](https://www.nasa.gov/sites/default/files/thumbnails/image/nasa_technology_taxonomy_poster.jpg)
+ _Figure 3.
+Note.The updated 2020 NASA Technology Taxonomy.
+Retrieved from [ROAD MAP 2020](https://www.nasa.gov/sites/default/files/thumbnails/image/nasa_technology_taxonomy_poster.jpg)_

 ## **Roadblocks, Issues and Challenges**